 According to Merriam-Webster, Meditation is to engage in contemplation or reflection, or to engage in mental exercise (as concentration on one’s breathing or repetition of a mantra) for the purpose of reaching a heightened level of spiritual awareness.

-Meditation, whether sitting alone in your bedroom or on a beach in Bali, has been proven to have many benefits, including lowering stress and blood pressure, to becoming more self-aware, and improving concentration and acceptance.
+Meditation, whether sitting alone on a beach in Bali, or in your luxury villa from www.easybalivillas.com, has been proven to have many benefits, including lowering stress and blood pressure, to becoming more self-aware, and improving concentration and acceptance.
 In addition, meditation has proven to be an effective tool in drug rehab and maintaining sobriety.

 There are some effective ways to begin to learn how to meditate without becoming overwhelmed with the idea of sitting quietly and trying to slow down all the thoughts and chatter in your head.

 Begin by finding a comfortable position that you can stay in for up to 5 minutes.
 It really doesn’t matter if you are sitting or lying down, just get comfortable.
 Close your eyes and take a deep breath in and let it out slowly.
 Then continue breathing in and out deeply and slowly, counting each exhale.